Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 Best tool for providing search intent data: Ahrefs

-Historical data is extremely useful for analyzing long-term trends in website performance and understanding the impact of search engine algorithm updates; it also helps in identifying which SEO strategies have been effective over time and can inform adjustments to future ones.
+Historical data is useful for analyzing long-term trends in website performance and understanding the impact of search engine algorithm updates; it also helps you identify which SEO strategies have been effective over time, and can inform adjustments to future ones.

 Of the three products being discussed here, Semrush gives you the most historical data — it’s available from 2012 to the present day, which compares positively with Ahrefs (which covers 2015 to the present day) and extremely positively with Moz (which only goes back as far as 2022).

-It’s also worth noting that Ahrefs only provides full access to all its historical data on its custom plan (‘Enterprise’).
-Its other pricing plans restrict access to between one month and five years of data, depending on the plan involved.
+It’s also worth noting that Ahrefs only provides full access to all its historical data on its custom plan (“Enterprise”).
+Its other pricing plans restrict access to between six months and five years of data, depending on the plan involved.

-Pricing for the custom plan is the ‘Enterprise’ plan from Ahrefs is currently listed as $14,990 per year.
+Pricing for Ahrefs’ “Enterprise” plan is currently listed as $1,499 per month.

 Best tool for accessing historical data with: Semrush

-SEO is, at the end of the day, all about content — especially so since Google introduced its Helpful Content System, an algorithm that allegedly (!) rewards high-quality, ‘people-first’ content.
+SEO is, at the end of the day, all about content — especially so since Google introduced its Helpful Content System, an algorithm that aims to reward high-quality, “people-first” content.
 So having some features that help you create high-quality content in your SEO tool can be invaluable.

-Semrush gives you a comprehensive set of these — but only if you’re on its $249-per month ‘Guru’ plan or higher.
-If you are, you can make use of its ‘content marketing platform,’ which gives you access to a topic research tool, content templates, an AI writing assistant and an on-page SEO checker.
+Semrush gives you a comprehensive set of these — but only if you’re on its $299 per month “Pro+” plan or higher.
+If you are, you can make use of its “content marketing platform,” which gives you access to a topic research tool, content templates, an AI writing assistant, a generative AI writing tool, and an on-page SEO checker.

 Ahrefs is catching up on content marketing features, but for now the more developed tool on this front is Semrush.